awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-codebuild-devicefarm-S3.md

 1. To create your pipeline and add a source stage, do the following:

-   1. Sign in to the AWS Management Console and open the AWS CodePipeline console at [https://console\.aws\.amazon\.com/codepipeline/](https://console.aws.amazon.com/codepipeline/)\.
+   1. Sign in to the AWS Management Console and open the CodePipeline console at [https://console\.aws\.amazon\.com/codepipeline/](https://console.aws.amazon.com/codepipeline/)\.

    1. Choose **Create pipeline**\.
 On the **Step 1: Choose pipeline settings** page, in **Pipeline name**, enter the name for your pipeline\.

    1. In **Service role**, leave **New service role** selected, and leave **Role name** unchanged\.
 You can also choose to use an existing service role, if you have one\.
 **Note**
-If you use an AWS CodePipeline service role that was created before July 2018, you must add permissions for Device Farm\.
+If you use a CodePipeline service role that was created before July 2018, you must add permissions for Device Farm\.
 To do this, open the IAM console, find the role, and then add the following permissions to the role's policy\.
 For more information, see [Add Permissions for Other AWS Services](how-to-custom-role.md#how-to-update-role-new-services)\.

       ```
       {